Power (2014 Telugu film)

-Power is a 2014 Indian Telugu-language action comedy film directed by K. S. Ravindra and produced by Rockline Venkatesh under the banner Rockline Entertainments, both marking their debut in Telugu cinema.
+Power is a 2014 Indian Telugu-language action comedy film directed by debutante Bobby Kolli (credited as K. S. Ravindra) and produced by Rockline Venkatesh under the banner Rockline Entertainments, both marking their debut in Telugu cinema.
 The film stars Ravi Teja, Hansika Motwani and Regina Cassandra.
 S. Thaman composed the music.

 The film revolves around two similar looking people, Baldev Sahay - a corrupt ACP in Kolkata and Tirupathi - a person aspiring to become a police officer in Hyderabad.
 The home minister of Bengal recruits Tirupathi to play Baldev to catch a gangster rescued by Baldev.
 Rest of the story is all about why Baldev became corrupt and how Tirupathi executed the unfinished mission of Baldev.

 Production began on 11 December 2013.
 The film's talkie part was shot in Hyderabad, Bangalore, Kolkata, Chennai and Bangkok while two songs were shot in Bulgaria marking it the first Telugu film to be shot there.
+The film emerged as a success at the box-office.
 Principal photography ended on 14 August 2014.
 The film was released on 12 September 2014.
 This film was remade into Bengali with the same title in 2016.